Diversity and inclusion

 A process might include the following elements:

-- Mapping phase: Investigation, analysis, and clarify the culture and potentially offensive behaviour
+- Mapping phase: Investigation, analysis, and clarifying the culture and potentially offensive behaviour

 - Cultural development phase: Developing policies, guidelines, and management and employees